How to Plan a Month of Content in 30 Minutes

 Minutes 1–5: Pick Your Weekly Themes

-Assign one pillar or focus area to each week of the month.
+Assign one pillar or focus to each week of the month.
 That gives you structure without rigidity.
-Plug in your ideas from the feedback into the appropriate content pillar, and then create hyper-relevant content.

 Example: